andreasschrade/andreasschrade.github.com/about.md

 <strong>Android is not just my job - It is my passion</strong>

 <h3>Availability</h3>
-Please get in contact to check my current availability, this can change daily and usually book a few weeks in advance.
-Please still contact me if your project requires urgent attention.
+Please get in contact to check my current availability, this can change weekly and usually book a few weeks in advance.

 <h3>Tools, Skills, Technologies, Techniques</h3>

 I develop fast and robust state of the art Android apps using the latest technologies and techniques.
 I use my knowledge about time management, project management and tools to save time in development.

-- Android (SDK), RxAndroid, Dagger Dependency Injection, Butterknife, Greenrobot EventBus, Picasso, OkHttp, Retrofit JUnit, Mockito, Robotium
+- Android (SDK), RxAndroid, Dagger Dependency Injection, Butterknife, Greenrobot EventBus, Picasso, OkHttp, Retrofit JUnit, Mockito, Robotium, Crashlytics,
 - Git, SVN
 - Gradle, Maven, Ant
 - XML, CSV, JSON, FlatBuffers